OPINION | What forced Pakistan to pause military action?

 With guns, drones and missiles falling silent on the western India-Pakistan border, all eyes are now on the second DGMO-level talks that will take place on Monday evening.
 The 32 airports across northern and northwestern India that were closed on May 8 due to Indian and Pakistani air strikes, have been reopened on Monday.
-Srinagar, Chandigarh, Amritsar and all other airports in the northern region are now open for civilian flights.
-In Bombay Stock Exchange, the Sensex recorded a steep rise of 2,925 points, touching 82,430 mark.
-No night-time intrusions by Pakistani drones were reported on Sunday night all along the western border.
+Srinagar, Chandigarh, Amritsar and all other airports in northern region are now open for civilian flights.
+In Mumbai Stock Exchange, Sensex recorded a steep rise by 2,925 points, touching 82,430 mark.
+No night time intrusions by Pakistani drones were reported on Sunday night all along the western border.

 The Air Marshal clarified that India’s main fight was against terrorists, but it was Pakistan which jumped in and attacked India by sending drones, missiles and shells.
 “Pakistan’s continued hostilities left India with no choice but to retaliate”, he said.
 Prime Minister Narendra Modi is scheduled to address the nation on Monday night at 8 pm.

+India retaliated by attacking all key Pakistani air bases causing big damage.
+Pakistan’s air defence systems were smashed and Indian missiles reached Chaklala air base near Rawalpindi, where Pakistan’s nuclear power command centre is located.
+Indian armed forces were given instructions to give a befitting reply to Pakistan.

 US intelligence told its President Donald Trump that there were alarming signals that Indian missiles were now targeting Pakistan’s nuclear installations and India has a plan to carry out massive attacks on Pakistan.
-Donald Trump was told that the Pakistani army chief has convened a meeting of Nuclear Command Authority and both India and Pakistan were going to engage in vicious attacks and counter-attacks during the weekend.
-Trump became active and he asked Vice President J D Vance to speak to both countries to stop the escalation.
-Trump indeed expressed apprehension about the use of nuclear weapon as he later said “It was time to stop the current aggression that could have led to the death and destruction of so many, and so much.
+Donald Trump was told that Pakistani army chief has convened a meeting of Nuclear Command Authority and both India and Pakistan were going to engage in vicious attacks and counter-attacks during the weekend.
+Trump became active and he asked Vice President J D Vance to speak to both countries to stop escalation.
+Trump indeed apprehended of use of nuclear weapon as he later said “It was time to stop the current aggression that could have led to the death and destruction of so many, and so much.
 Millions of good and innocent people could have died!”

 Aaj Ki Baat: Monday to Friday, 9:00 pm